Norman and Marion Perry House

 The Norman and Marion Perry House is a historic house at 352 Ellsworth Hill Road in Campton, New Hampshire.
 The house was built in 1960 to a design by Hugh Stubbins, and is a residential embodiment of Modernist architecture.
 The property was landscaped by Leon Pearson, and has views of the surrounding mountain landscape.
-The property has been maintained for nearly 20 years by local landscapper Alden H. Hartke of Thornton, NH and the house is curranty a privately owned residence.
+The house is currently a privately owned residence.

 The house was listed on the National Register of Historic Places in 2012, and the New Hampshire State Register of Historic Places in 2011.